 … guess its real! not a fluke! this is similar code that just ups the seed sampling resolution to 100 from 50 and does convergence testing every 4 cycles instead of 5. nearly identical trends/ results except more iterations (40*4=160 instead of 12*5=60). the same trend in the test set of increasing, somewhat plateauing, bottoming out shows up…? presumably the seeds are almost entirely different. however, do want to look at internal dynamics of this convergence/ optimization more eg general trend of density of seeds and other statistics. from an earlier experiment noticed that “worst case” ‘wr_e’ seeds found by the genetic optimizer tended to converge to half-density.

 (7/25) these are 2 more runs with slightly modifed code that loops indefinitely instead of stopping at 200 and starts with

-srand(2) instead respectively. the results seem a bit more random. its strange how the test error drops off dramatically (“cliff-diving-like”) to 0 from higher plateaus, and also the two runs seem to have some similarity in shape. mx/ mn left scale and ta, tb right scale, thicker.
+srand(2) instead respectively. the results seem a bit more random. its strange how the test error drops off dramatically (“cliff-diving-like”) to 0 from higher plateaus, and also the two runs seem to have some similarity in shape. mx/ mn right scale (unlabeled, oops) and ta, tb left scale, thicker.